 Overspent and totally broke?
 It’s your fault.
 Found a really cool view-point and taken amazing photos?
 You did that!
 Got lost and felt terrified?
 You stuffed up.
 Had the best day of your life walking around Rome eating gelato?
 You rule!

 Solo travel is incredibly liberating, it allows you to reclaim yourself and take ownership of everything.
 You’re like a leaf in the wind, just going from place to place.
 Nobody knows you and nobody cares, so you’re totally and completely free to do, say, wear, eat and be whatever the heck you want to be.
-It’s a life changing experience and something I feel everybody should experience at least once in their lives.
+It’s a life-changing experience and something I feel everybody should experience at least once in their lives.
 Even if it’s just taking a week at a beachside resort by yourself.

 Matt and I got engaged right before we moved to London and it was an awesome way to officially start our lives together.
 It was like an engagement-moon!
 We both wanted our whole lives to be about travelling, so getting engaged then taking off and doing it was like we were committing to our life plan and making it happen.

 I could not have made it through our London gap year without Matt by my side, there’s absolutely no way.
 When I felt homesick, stressed about my horrible job and worried we’d made a huge mistake by moving, he was there to ground me and put things in perspective.
-When I was standing somewhere beautiful, experiencing something amazing and seeing an incredibly place, he was there to say, “Holy crap, this is amazing!
+When I was standing somewhere beautiful, experiencing something amazing and seeing an incredible place, he was there to say, “Holy crap, this is amazing!
 I love this!”

 Having someone to share everything with is fantastic.
 After a big day of exploring we could sit down with a drink and talk about our favourite parts of the day or the things we thought were crappy.
 We could remember the funny things that happened and talk about our all-time favourite food experiences and travel memories.
 Matt could take charge and make all the plans for a holiday and the next time I could do it, taking turns took the pressure of each of us.